 I created this website as a resource for online teaching.
-This past spring and summer, I assisted journalism professors at William Paterson University who struggled with transitioning their Journalism courses to an online format.
+During the 2020 spring and summer, I assisted journalism professors at William Paterson University who struggled with transitioning their Journalism courses to an online format.
 The COVID-19 pandemic threw many scholars and teachers into the digital world that previously had little experience and had very little time to prepare and transfer their in-person courses to a digital format.
-You will find resources on how to use Adobe Premiere Pro to make short lecture videos and add closed caption to videos, Chrome extensions that will help create more engaging conversations with students, Blackboard tips for also creating an engaging environment, and assistive technology for yourself and students that makes working from home or on a laptop a little easier.
+You will find resources on how to use Adobe Premiere Pro to make short lecture videos and add closed captions to videos, Chrome extensions that will help create more engaging conversations with students, Blackboard tips for also creating an engaging environment, and assistive technology for yourself and students that makes working from home or on a laptop a little easier.

 In November of 2019, at the National American Academy of Religion conference, I presided over the “The Role and Influence of Private Funding of the Field” panel for the North American Association for the Study of Religion (NAASR).
 It was a great experience, and in November 2021, I am scheduled to preside over the panel — LEXICON: Crisis as Method in the Study of Religion.